 This food contains substantial EPA and DHA to help nourish the GI tract.
 There’s also plenty of fiber to aid digestion.
 Furthermore, prebiotics are included for optimal gut health.
 So, there’s a lot here to help boost your cat’s health and settle its stomach.
 And those by-products might not be so bad.
 After all, that’s all the parts of the animals your cat would eat in the wild.
 It’s just people who don’t deem them acceptable to eat.

 If you have any doubt about this product’s efficacy, it might be put to rest by the need for veterinarian authorization before purchase is allowed.
-This is prescription pet food, so you can’t just buy it on a whim, it must be prescribed by a professional.
-But when it comes to premium choices, this is definitely the best cat food for diarrhea.
+This is prescription pet food, so you can’t just buy it on a whim, it must be prescribed by a professional, but even so this is definitely one of the best cat foods for diarrhea.

 4. Purina Pro Plan Focus Sensitive Stomach Canned Cat Food